5 attributes every centre back must have

 Centre backs are constantly organizing their defence and receiving information from the goalkeeper.
 They are often loud and thick skin people, even rude at times.
 The noise of the crowd and other players requires the centre back to be loud to be heard by the rest of the defence and the midfield.
 And if someone makes a silly mistake, they will undoubtedly hear a word or two from their centre back.
 So it is not a good idea to play a shy and quiet player as centre back.

 Leadership and communication are also vital to playing with the offside rule.
 An offside trap requires great chemistry between players for it to be successful.
 Defenders need to push forward in unison.
 Because of their position in the field, centre backs are in charge of pushing players forward and making sure no opposition player is onside with an easy run to goal.

 The leadership and communication skills of centre backs are the reason why so many of them are team captains and often become managers when they retire.
 A legend of the game like Franz Beckenbauer is a clear example of this.
-Beckenbauer lead Germany to win World Cups both as player and manager.
+Beckenbauer led Germany to win World Cups both as a player and manager.